Feed and Supplement Correctly

 Senior Horse - Why is it so difficult to maintain body condition?

-In recent years there has been an increase in the average life expectancy of horses.
-This increase was due, in part, to the abandonment of the use of the horse as a working animal and increasing use in sport and leisure, as well as the provision of better health care and greater knowledge regarding the species in general.
+In recent years, there has been an increase in the average life expectancy of horses.
+This increase has been due in part to the abandonment of the use of horses as working animals and their increasing use in sport and leisure, as well as to the provision of better health care and greater knowledge about the species in general.

-With this increase in age, new challenges have emerged, namely in maintaining an adequate body condition.
-There are several factors that condition the maintenance of an adequate body condition in the senior horse.
+With this increase in age, new challenges have arisen, namely in maintaining an adequate body condition.
+There are several factors that affect the maintenance of an adequate body condition in senior horses.

-In general, we see a decrease in digestive efficiency in senior horses.
-Absorptive capacity is limited by age-related changes in the intestinal epithelium, which limit the passage of nutrients into the bloodstream.
+In general, we see a decrease in digestive efficiency in older horses.
+Absorption capacity is limited by age-related changes in the intestinal epithelium, which limits the passage of nutrients into the bloodstream.

-The production of the enzyme amylase, necessary for the digestion of starch, is also reduced, impairing its pre-cecal digestion and enhancing the arrival of starch in the large intestine and a consequent intestinal acidosis ? that makes the horse more predisposed to ?colics? and laminitis.
-Protein digestion and absorption is also particularly affected in the senior horse, which contributes to muscle breakdown.
+The production of the enzyme amylase, necessary for the digestion of starch, is also reduced, impairing pre-cecal digestion of starch and increasing the arrival of starch in the large intestine and consequent intestinal acidosis – which makes the horse more prone to “colic” and laminitis.
+Protein digestion and absorption is also particularly affected in senior horses, which contributes to muscle degradation.

-For these reasons, a gastric supplement and/or a concentrated feed “grain free”, may ensure or supplement the senior horse's diet.
+For these reasons, a gastric supplement and/or a concentrated feed “cereal free”, can ensure or complement the senior horse’s diet.

 GASTROBALANCE